Every Tuesday, 3pm - 6:30pm, 2650 West Oxford Loop

-- Sunlight Springs Certified Organic Farm: Daniel is bringing certified organic okra, purple peruvian fingering potatoes, and other items in smaller quantities.
+- Sunlight Springs Certified Organic Farm: Daniel is bringing certified organic okra, purple Peruvian fingerling potatoes, Shagbark hickory syrup, and other items in smaller quantities.

 - Mudline Farms: Come see Melissa and her beautiful produce.
 Ask her about her CSA!

 - Brown’s Farm: Leonard Brown from Water Valley brings an ARRAY of fresh organic herbs and mushrooms to tickle your taste buds.
 Try the lemon thyme with your chicken or saute some shiitakes into your entree.
 Mr. Brown takes your cooking to the next level!